 The one thing we try to avoid on airplanes is dropping things on the floor and in between the seats.
 No one, especially in today’s world, wants to dig into these crevices.
 And, we all know what happens when a child finds out that something is irretrievable — the friendly skies become a little less so.

-So, travel games for airplanes need most pieces attached, large pieces that are easy to find, or use of something replaceable, like a pen.
-Fun games that kids love help time fly and keep the whole family sane during flight delays
+So, travel games for airplanes need most pieces attached, large pieces that are easy to find.
+Or use something replaceable, like a pen.
+Fun games that kids love help time fly and keep the whole family sane during delayed flights.

 Recommended ages: 5+ (depending on the version)